netxms/netxms-doc/admin/visualisation.rst

 Adding Objects
 --------------

+Network map can be populated in 2 different ways: automatically and manually.
+Automatically are populated Layer 2, IP Topology and Internal communication topology.
+Object filer (in properties of the map) can be created for automatically populated maps to filter out unrequited nodes.

 Objects to map can be added in tow ways:
    1. Just drag and drop object to map from object browser.